oliverjueguen/yt-downloader/README.md

 # YT Downloader – Local Media Processing Pipeline

 A lightweight, container-ready media processing service built with **Flask** and **yt-dlp**.
-This project provides a clean and secure solution for downloading YouTube videos or extracting audio while demonstrating best practices in documentation, architecture, and cloud-readiness—ideal for DevOps and Cloud Engineering portfolios.
+This project provides a clean and secure solution for downloading YouTube videos or extracting audio while demonstrating best practices in documentation, architecture, and cloud‑readiness—ideal for DevOps and Cloud Engineering portfolios.

 ---